 § 3.1.3 Verifying configuration data

-This process is very different to the corresponding one in ITAM.
+Note that this process is very different to the equivalent one in ITAM (§ 3.1.3).

 § 4.1.3 Resource owner role